kellywong02/Musitify/README.md

 If this repository is public, avoid committing real API keys, private credentials, copyrighted audio files, or private user data.

+## AI Usage

+AI assistance was used during this project as a learning and development aid.

+AI was used to help with:

+- Understanding implementation approaches
+- Improving frontend UI behavior
+- Debugging application issues
+- Writing and refining Playwright automation test cases
+- Improving test selectors, waits, and page object patterns
+- Drafting documentation and README content

+All AI-assisted code and test cases were reviewed, adapted, and tested as part of the learning process.
+The purpose of using AI in this project is to support self-learning, not to replace understanding of the code or test automation concepts.

 ## ✨ Features

 - 🎧 Stream and play uploaded songs